 IP Exchanges, being unfamiliar to the global business community, are essential to China's innovation ecosystem.
-Knowing their establishment, operation, and profit models helps you to gain an edge distinguishing you from ordinary investors who only read public news.
-But the information channels about China's IP Exchanges are rarely known.
-In this course, Dr. Chung demonstrates how to use the channels to collect information for your investment insights step by step.
+Knowing their establishment, operation, and profit models helps you to gain an edge, distinguishing you from the average investor.
+The information channels about China's IP Exchanges are rarely known.
+In this course, Dr. Chung demonstrates step-by-step how to use certain channels to collect information for your investment insights.

 Governments and businesses all over the world operate on an unspoken foundation of various unique and distinct cultural characteristics.
 Different parts of the world will naturally have different cultural values, such as that of individualism or collectivism.
 We’re going to dive into the different cultural values that affect the government and enterprises in China, providing different examples about what works and what doesn’t when doing business with China.